bruderstein/PythonScript/docs/source/intro.rst

 To whet your appetite, here's a quick (complete) sample script that shows some of the power of Python Script.::

    editor.replace("old", "new")
-   editor.pyreplace(r"^Code: ([A-Z]{4,8})", r"The code is \1")

-   notepad.runMenuCommand("TextFX Tools", "Delete Blank Lines") notepad.save()
+   notepad.runMenuCommand("Line Operations", "Remove Empty Lines")

+   notepad.save()

 Line 1 performs a normal search and replace on the current document, replacing the word "old" with the word "new".

-Line 2 also performs a search and replace, but uses Python_ regular expressions, which is a much more complete implementation of regular expressions than is natively supported in Notepad++.

-Line 4 runs the menu command called "Delete Blank Lines" from the TextFX Tools menu.
+Line 3 runs the menu command called "Remove Empty Lines" from menu: Edit -> Line Operations.

 Line 5 saves the current document (equivalent to clicking File, Save).